-After completion of COCP Level 2 training, the PLO will issue a written COCP Level 2 certification to individuals in courts with procurement responsibilities of any special delegated procurement program.
-The certification will identify the special delegation program under the COCP Level 2.
+After completion of COCP Level 2 training, the PLO will issue a written COCP Level 2 certification to individuals in court units with procurement responsibilities of any special delegated procurement program.
+The certification will identify which of the special delegation programs the individual has been delegated authority.
 See also: § 140.25 (Level 2 Certification: Special Delegated Procurement Programs).